ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 .. figure:: ../screenshots/conformance_statements_systeminfo_properties.PNG
   :align: center

-The displayed properties can be simple texts, secret values (e.g. passwords) or files and, if supplied by your community administrator, will display a help tooltip to understand their meaning.
-Only administrators may update these properties but you can view their configured values or download their linked files.
-Required properties are marked with an asterisk and will need to be completed by an administrator before launching any tests for this system.
+The displayed properties can be simple texts, secret values (e.g. passwords) or files and, if supplied by you, will display a help tooltip to understand their meaning.
+You can view here the configured values or download linked files.
+Required properties are marked with an asterisk and will need to be completed before launching any tests for this system.

 .. note::
     **Editing a system's information:** The information displayed on this screen is read-only.
 Editing the system's information is possible through the screen